a-sit-plus/signum/docs/docs/features.md

 through app attestation, by _asserting_ the creation of a fresh public/private key pair inside the secure enclave through application-layer logic encapsulated by the Supreme crypto provider.
 Additional details are described in the [Attestation](supreme.md#attestation) section of the _Supreme_ manual.

+### † Android Key Agreement
+Key Agreement support in Hardware is spotty on Android.
+Most importantly, it is only supported starting with SDK&nbsp;31 (Android&nbsp;12).
+Since this is indeed dependent on the crypto hardware (and *KeyMaster* version, etc.), not every device running Android&nbsp;12 or later will support key agreement in hardware.
+The reason for this is that devices launche with an earlier version of Android are exempt from certain (otherwise) hard requirements for Devices launched with later Android versions.
+Hence, a device launched with Android&nbsp;10, and later updated to Android&nbsp;12 may still not support key agreement in hardware.
+The Supreme crypto provider will return a failure, in if key agreement is not supported in hardware.

 ## Supported Algorithms